-This two-part course is especially for construction professionals involved in renovating existing buildings, and householders with the same technical knowledge as professionals.
-It's ideal for:
+This course, which runs over 3 evenings, is especially for tradespeople involved in renovating existing buildings, and householders with the same technical knowledge as a tradesperson.

 It’s a chance to update your existing knowledge and learn about building techniques and materials used to make properties more energy efficient and resilient to extreme weather like flooding.

 What the course covers